 The Company establishes reserves for rebates and these other various sales deductions based on contractual terms and customer purchasing activity, tracking and analysis of rebate programs, processing time lags, the level of inventory in the distribution channel and other relevant information.
 Based on our historical experience, substantially all claims for rebates and other sales deductions are received within 24 months.
-Therefore, for the years ended December 31, 2009 and 2008, we considered subsequent actual claims submitted by our customers in determining our reserves and related statements of operations impact for rebates and other sales deductions.
+Therefore, at December 31, 2009 and for the years ended December 31, 2009 and 2008, we considered subsequent actual claims submitted by our customers in determining our reserves and related statements of operations impact for rebates and other sales deductions.